Local governance tips for mother-in-law apartments, tiny homes, and backyard casitas.

 A second benefit to having ADUs in your community is that they are a potential source of income for residents.
 When permitted, ADUs are commonly used as “Airbnb”s or short-term rentals for tourists, vacationers, and business travelers.

 That said, there are potential downsides to allowing ADUs in your community.
 For starters, ADUs may put strain on area resources like off-street parking capacity.
-After all, residential areas aren’t zoned or constructed to support significant numbers of ADUs.
+In certain communities residential areas weren’t designed or constructed to support the addition of significant numbers of ADUs.

 The other downside of ADUs is that they may decrease neighborhood appeal.
 Turning a residential neighborhood into a quasi-multifamily area means more transient renters, more cars parked on the street, and potentially more crowded or eyesore buildings.